American black bear: Hibernation

-American black bears were once not considered true or "deep" hibernators, but because of discoveries about the metabolic changes that allow American black bears to remain dormant for months without eating, drinking, urinating or defecating, most biologists have redefined mammalian hibernation as "specialized, seasonal reduction in metabolism concurrent with scarce food and cold weather".
+American black bears were once not considered true or "deep" hibernators, but because of discoveries about the metabolic changes that allow black bears to remain dormant for months without eating, drinking, urinating or defecating, most biologists have redefined mammalian hibernation as "specialized, seasonal reduction in metabolism concurrent with scarce food and cold weather".
 American black bears are now considered highly efficient hibernators.
 The physiology of American black bears in the wild is closely related to that of bears in captivity.
 Understanding the physiology of bears in the wild is vital to the bear's success in captivity.

-The bears enter their dens in October and November, although in the southernmost areas of their range (i.e. Florida, Mexico, the Southeastern United States), only pregnant females and mothers with yearling cubs will enter hibernation.
+The bears enter their dens in October and November, although in the southernmost areas of their range (i.e. Florida, Mexico, the southeastern United States), only pregnant females and mothers with yearling cubs will enter hibernation.
 Prior to that time, they can put on up to 30 lb of body fat to get them through the several months during which they fast.
-Hibernation in American black bears typically lasts 3–8 months, depending on regional climate.
+Hibernation typically lasts 3–8 months, depending on regional climate.

-Hibernating American black bears spend their time in hollowed-out dens in tree cavities, under logs or rocks, in banks, caves, or culverts and in shallow depressions.
-Although naturally made dens are occasionally used, most dens are dug out by the bear itself.
-Females have been shown to be pickier in their choice of dens in comparison to males.

-During their time in hibernation, an American black bear's heart rate drops from 40 to 50 beats per minute to 8 beats per minute and the metabolic rate can drop to a quarter of the bear's (nonhibernating) basal metabolic rate (BMR).
+Hibernating bears spend their time in hollowed-out dens in tree cavities, under logs or rocks, in banks, caves, or culverts, and in shallow depressions.
+Although naturally-made dens are occasionally used, most dens are dug out by the bear.
+During their time in hibernation, an American black bear's heart rate drops from 40 to 50 beats per minute to 8 beats per minute, and the metabolic rate can drop to a quarter of the bear's (non-hibernating) basal metabolic rate.
 These reductions in metabolic rate and heart rate do not appear to decrease the bear's ability to heal injuries during hibernation.
 Their circadian rhythm stays intact during hibernation.
 This allows the bear to sense the changes in the day based on the ambient temperature caused by the sun's position in the sky.
 It has also been shown that ambient light exposure and low disturbance levels (that is to say, wild bears in ambient light conditions) directly correlate with their activity levels.
 The bear keeping track of the changing days allows it to awaken from hibernation at the appropriate time of year to conserve as much energy as possible.